Daughter of the Deep: Plot

-Ana and her classmates' exploration of the Nautilus are suddenly interrupted, however, by the discovery that the Land Institute seniors who attacked their school have followed them to Lincoln Island in their submarine the Aronnax, and a battle ensues.
-During the battle, Ana and the others discover to their horror that her brother Dev has turned traitor and is collaborating with Land Institute, and is commanding the Aronnax, from which he had broadcast the warning to evacuate after Harding-Pencroft Academy's defenses had been hacked and brought down.
+Ana and her classmates' exploration of the Nautilus is suddenly interrupted by the discovery that the Land Institute seniors who attacked their school have followed them to Lincoln Island in their submarine the Aronnax, and a battle ensues.
+During the battle, Ana and the others discover to their horror that her brother Dev, thought dead, has been collaborating with Land Institute, and is commanding the Aronnax, from which he had broadcast the warning to evacuate after Harding-Pencroft Academy's defenses had been hacked and brought down.
 Ana discovers that Dev has hidden a tracking device in the necklace he gave her and immediately destroys it, then uses the Nautilus's advanced propulsion systems to flee.

 Two hours later, they find themselves in the western Pacific approximately 400 miles east of Davao City, Philippines, near the Palau Trench west of Koror City, Palau.
 There, while making repairs on the Nautilus, they meet a giant octopus the crew names Romeo; Ana befriends him with the help of a keytar and the Nautilus' artificial intelligence.
 They speed back to Lincoln Island, where a battle with the Aronnax immediately ensues.
-The battle ends with the Aronnax broken to pieces by the giant octopus and its crew plucked from the ocean and locked up in improvised jail cells, and a brawl between Ana and Dev which ends with her knocking him unconscious by shooting him with rubber bullets.
+The battle ends with the Aronnax destroyed by the giant octopus and its crew plucked from the ocean and locked up in improvised jail cells, and a brawl between Ana and Dev which ends with her knocking him unconscious by shooting him with rubber bullets.

 The novel ends with the Harding-Pencroft ninth-graders, Luca and Ophelia, and a recovering Dr. Hewett vowing to rebuild the school.
 Ana takes Dev, who was being groomed to take over the facility but has now forfeited practically everything, to see their parents' final resting place in the lagoon near the Nautilus.

 Reception

 Daughter of the Deep is a New York Times and IndieBound best seller.

-The book received a starred review from Kirkus Reviews, who called it "a riveting novel that will have readers rooting for its star."
-Shelf Awareness also provided a starred review, highlighting how the novel's, "more serious discussions, along with the inclusion of marine biology and AI concepts, are balanced by unexpected twists, heart-pounding action and vivid language."
-Publishers Weekly provided a positive review, calling the novel "simultaneously retro and futuristic" and saying, this entertaining standalone starts with a bang and doesn’t let up."
+The book received a starred review from Kirkus Reviews, who called it "a riveting novel that will have readers rooting for its star".
+Shelf Awareness also provided a starred review, highlighting how the novel's, "more serious discussions, along with the inclusion of marine biology and AI concepts, are balanced by unexpected twists, heart-pounding action and vivid language".
+Publishers Weekly provided a positive review, calling it a "simultaneously retro and futuristic" novel that "starts with a bang and doesn’t let up".
 School Library Journal provided a mixed review.